-I’m not seeing it in person, nor are you, and even knowing what we know about all they do to be television-ready for the most famous golf tournament in the world, it draws us in.
+I’m not seeing it in person, nor are you, and even knowing what we know about all they do to be television-ready for the most famous American golf tournament, it draws us in.

 There is art in it, at least as much as artifice.

-What do they call the bridge by the pond with the orangey gold of deciduous mid- autumn in still-shot high resolution on its surface?
-I could look it up, but knowing its name won’t make it any more pretty.
+What do they call the bridge by the pond with the orangey gold of deciduous mid-autumn in still-shot high resolution on its surface?
+I could look it up.
+All I know is the late-year color scheme lies well upon it.

 I’ve never been there.
 I might never get there.
 It’s not real, we know that.
 Still it stays on the list, and almost certainly always will.
 For April, we always thought.